 All international undergraduate students are expected to arrive on campus early for international undergraduate orientation.
 The OISS will hold two programs for international undergraduate students: First-year International (FYI) Orientation and Exchange/Transfer (Ex-Tra) Orientation.

 International Parent Orientation

 Parents of international undergraduate students can attend International Parent Orientation and Parent & Family Orientation: Fall Welcome.
 Note that First-year International arrive to campus earlier than domestic students.
-Parents will have time for shopping, banking, and handling other logistics with their students on Friday, August 16.
+Parents will have time for shopping, banking, and handling other logistics with their students.